PayID vs POLi vs Bank Transfer Australia – Which Is Fastest for Deposits & Withdrawals?

 What Is PayID?

 PayID is a feature built on Australia’s New Payments Platform (NPP).
-It links a simple identifier (such as a mobile number or email address) to a bank account, so you can send or receive money without sharing BSB and account numbers.
+It links a simple identifier, such as a mobile number or email address, to a bank account so money can be sent or received without sharing BSB and account numbers.

 How PayID is commonly used